 Practice Book, which is available at any courthouse law library.

-11. What happens after a complaint against a
+12. What happens after a complaint against a lawyer is filed?

 The procedure for disciplining lawyers is also in the

 Practice Book, beginning with

 Section 2-29.
 In addition, the Statewide Grievance Committee has adopted

 to supplement those found in the practice book.